-As with a good Sketchbook, having the right Drawing Paper is very important!
+As with a good Sketchbook, having the best Drawing Paper is very important!
 I’ve tried a lot of paper throughout the years, from a cheap light paper that is used for printing documents, to high-quality heavy cartridge paper for painting.

-My favorite one is definitely the Drawing Pad from Canson XL (Amazon link)
+My favorite drawing paper for artists is definitely the Drawing Pad from Canson XL (Amazon link)

 Printing paper isn’t the best for drawing unless you’re just doing some very quick and messy doodles.
 But even for that, I’d prefer to use a paper that’s more suitable for it.
 The only reason I say this is because the paper that you use in printers is very flat and smooth.
 Too much.
 When you’re drawing on it, it seems like your pencil is sliding on it and that might feel weird.